cchailloux/az-fell/README.md

 ### Videos

-All the videos are clips from the Amazon Original & BBC Studios tv show "Good Omens".
+All the videos are clips from the TV show "Good Omens" owned by the Amazon Original & BBC Studios.
 I do not own those videos.

 ### Text